 Our Houston campus is based in the heart of Texas Medical Center, the largest medical center in the world.
 Earn your advanced degree in Nutrition while participating in our collaborative programs with Texas Medical Center institutions and community partners in the greater Houston area.

 We also offer nutrition programs that you can’t find at other universities:

 - Become a highly sought-after executive chef after completing our Culinology® program, the only one in Texas approved by the Research Chefs Association.

 - Learn about the business end of the food industry as you earn your bachelor's degree in food and nutrition in business and industry.

-- Develop skills as a food flavorist through a master's degree in food science.
+- Develop skills as a food flavorist through a master's degree in food science and flavor chemistry.

 A degree earned through TWU's Nutrition and Food Sciences department will prepare you for a professional career whether you want to become a sports nutritionist or registered dietitian, earn your certified health education specialist credentials or work in the food industry.
 For more information, check out our undergraduate degrees and graduate programs.

 Page last updated 9:47 AM, December 12, 2016